daleao/sdv/WalkOfLife/README.md

     - Each type bait will also apply it's regular fishing effects:
         - **Regular bait:** 25% chance to catch fish, subject to the same location and season limitations as regular fishing.
         - **Wild bait:** 25% chance to also double the haul.
-        - **Magnet:** repels all fish (as per its description), but attracts metal items such as resources, artifacts, treasure chests, rings and even weapons.
+        - **Magnet:** Repels all fish (as per its description), but attracts metal items such as resources, artifacts, treasure chests, rings and even weapons.
         - **Magic bait:** 25% chance to catch fish of any location or season.
 Also upgrades all catch to iridium-quality.
 - **Lv10 - Conservationist** - Crab pots without bait can trap junk.
 Clean the Valley's waters to merit tax deductions.
     - Every 100 (configurable) junk items collected will earn you a 1% tax deduction the following season (max 25%, also configurable), increasing the value of all shipped goods.
 You will receive a formal mail from the Ferngill Revenue Service each season informing your currrent tax bracket.